karlhulme/jsonotron/readme.md

 curl "http://localhost:3006/typescript?systems=std,doc,op" -o "./src/domain/types.autogen.ts" --create-dirs
 ```

 That would write a new file to **'./src/domain/types.autogen.ts** containing all the type definitions in typescript.
+The `--create-dirs` flag ensures that any missing directories are created automatically.

 ## Repositories